Table of Contents

 There are some questionable recipes available.
 An example.
-The MaoMaoMom’s Kitchen recipe for Chicken Potato Rice presented on her web site uses the Rice program – the automatic program.
+The MaoMaoMom’s Kitchen recipe for Chicken Potato Rice presented on her web site uses the Rice program.
 The same recipe as presented in the 2018 Instant Pot Recipe Booklet said Rice Program, “set to 35 minutes”.
-The Rice Program cannot be set and cooking this for 35 minutes in the Pressure Cooking Program will lead to firing the burn sensor.
+A cooking time cannot be set in the Rice Program; cooking this for 35 minutes in the Pressure Cooking Program fails – the food burns.
 The comments on the online recipe indicate misunderstandings about the setting, and the version of that recipe presented in the manual.

 White Rice – Pressure Program

 The conventional pressure cooker advice for long grain white rice, unrinsed, is a few minutes at High Pressure, typically 3 minutes, folllowed by 10 minutes or more natural release (letting the pot cool).
 Some writers – e.g. Christopher Kimball, Milk Street, Fast and Slow – recommend 10 minutes at Low Pressure followed by a natural release.
 Laura Pazzaglia incorrectly used a 1:2 ratio of long grain white rice and water (1.5 cups rice, 3 cups water) in her printed work, Hip Pressure Cooking (2014) but adjusted to 1:1.5 in her online guide.